-- include in the press release announcing the earnings webcast or conference call a statement identifying the page on the issuer's website where the webcast or call will be archived; - ensure that the announcement is "widely disseminated" (which would be the case if the issuer has chosen to satisfy its obligations under Regulation FD by
+- include in the press release announcing the earnings webcast or conference call a statement identifying the page on the issuer's website where the webcast or call will be archived; - ensure that the announcement is "widely disseminated" (which would be the case if the issuer has chosen to satisfy its obligations under Regulation FD by distributing the announcement through a widely circulated news or wire service);130 and - ensure that the earnings press release has been furnished to the SEC under Item 2.02 of Form 8-K before the earnings webcast or conference call begins.131

-127 The SEC staff construes the 48-hour requirement literally-i.e., not as equivalent to two business or calendar days.
+117 The SEC staff construes the 48-hour requirement literally-i.e., not as equivalent to two business or calendar days.
 SEC, Compliance and Disclosure Interpretations, Form 8-K, Question 206.01 (Apr.
 2, 2008).